St. Clare's Kitchen

 As part of the curriculum, all the children will be developing life skills including cooking.
-The first recipe to be cooked in St. Clare's Kitchen is below.
-Each class will cook from a different recipe, the ingredients and instructions will be published each week.
+Each class will cook from a different recipe.
+Here are some of the recipes we will be using:

 ANGLO SAXON HONEY SHORTBREAD